yast/yast.github.io/doc/jenkins-integration.md

 ### Restarting a Build

-If a Jenkins build fails for some temporary reason (e.g. OBS down, network issues, ...) you can restart it by clicking "Retry" button the details of the failed build.
+If a Jenkins build fails for some temporary reason (e.g. OBS down, network issues, ...) you can restart it by clicking the "Retry" button in the job details.
 You need to be logged in, the credentials are stored in the [internal wiki page](https://wiki.microfocus.net/index.php/YaST/jenkins#openSUSE_.28external.29).

 ### No Space Left at the Worker